 There is a bill pending in the Maryland Senate to overturn the Maryland Court of Appeals opinion in Maurer v.
 Pennsylvania National Mutual Casualty Insurance six years ago.
 This bill allows car insurance companies who have underinsured exposure because the at-fault driver has insufficient insurance coverage, to consent to settlements against the at-fault driver without (1) limiting their right to raise any issue relating to liability or damages in an action against the insurer; and (2) admitting as to any issue raised in an action against the insurer.

 Let’s break this down a little because I think at least half of the lawyers handling car accident cases in Maryland don’t understand the current state of the law.

 The gist of this bill is that it allows insurance companies to keep their options open when waiving subrogation in uninsured/underinsured cases.
 As it sits now under Maurer, insurance companies lose their option to contest liability at trial if they consent to the policy limits settlement offer to the insured.

-I think one big argument against the bill is sort of a stare decisis type argument.
+I think one big argument against the bill is a stare decisis type argument.
 This has been the law for six years, although the Maryland high court seems to believe in Maurer, this has always been the law.
 (2013 update: not anymore).
-If this is a position the Maryland Court of Appeals has staked out, there should be a particularly good reason for the legislature to overturn it.
+If this is a position the Maryland Court of Appeals has staked out, there should be a good reason for the legislature to overturn it.
 Is there compelling enough reasons for the legislature to step in and fix the problem?
-Writing this post has clarified my view as to whether I think the legislature should overturn Maurer.
+Writing this post has clarified my view whether I think the legislature should overturn Maurer.
 I now have a definitive opinion: I don’t know.